NasikNafi/sensitivity-to-decoupling/README.md

 # sensitivity-to-decoupling

-This repository contains the code for analyzing the sensitivity to policy-value decoupling in deep reinforcement learning generalization
+This repository contains the code for analyzing the sensitivity to policy-value decoupling in deep reinforcement learning generalization.

 # Dependencies